 Magic mushroom are hallucinogenic drugs, meaning they can cause you to see, hear, and feel sensations that seem real but are not.
 The effects of magic mushrooms, however, are highly variable and believed to be influenced by environmental factors.

-Shrooms have a long history of being associated with spiritual experiences and self-discovery.
-Many believe that naturally occurring drugs like magic mushrooms, weed, and mescaline are sacred herbs that enable people to attain superior spiritual states.
+From the past magic mushroom was said to be the only way to treating depression, insomnia making it very useful Many believe that naturally occurring drugs like magic mushrooms, are sacred herbs that enable people to attain superior spiritual states.
 Others take magic mushrooms to experience a sense of euphoria, connection, and a distorted sense of time.

 The psilocybin found in shrooms is converted to psilocin in the body and is believed to influence serotonin levels in the brain, leading to altered and unusual perceptions.
 The effects take 20 to 40 minutes to begin and can last up to 6 hours—the same amount of time it takes for psilocin to be metabolized and excreted.